Shyam20001/rsjs/ReadMe.md

 Brahma-JS is an ultra-low-latency orchestrator for JS, blending familiar `Express`-style middleware and routing with a high-performance core built in Rust.
 Ideal for micro-service and API use-cases where speed matters.

-> **Currently in beta — source is private, but benchmarks and early feedback welcome!**

 ---

 ## The Vision: Why Brahma-JS?